Brian De Palma: Career

-1960s and early career

-Enrolled at Columbia University as a physics student, De Palma became enraptured with the filmmaking process after viewing Citizen Kane and Vertigo.
-After receiving his undergraduate degree in 1962, De Palma enrolled at the newly coed Sarah Lawrence College as a graduate student in their theater department, earning an M.A. in the discipline in 1964 and becoming one of the first male students among a female population.
-Once there, influences as various as drama teacher Wilford Leach, the Maysles brothers, Michelangelo Antonioni, Jean-Luc Godard, Andy Warhol, and Alfred Hitchcock impressed upon De Palma the many styles and themes that would shape his own cinema in the coming decades.
+1963–1976: Rise to prominence

 An early association with a young Robert De Niro resulted in The Wedding Party.
-The film, which was co-directed with Leach and producer Cynthia Munroe, had been shot in 1963 but remained unreleased until 1969, when De Palma's star had risen sufficiently within the Greenwich Village filmmaking scene.
+The film, co-directed with Wilford Leach and producer Cynthia Munroe, had been shot in 1963 but remained unreleased until 1969, when De Palma's star had risen sufficiently in the Greenwich Village filmmaking scene.
 De Niro was unknown at the time; the credits mistakenly display his name as "Robert Den [sic]".
-The film is noteworthy for its invocation of silent film techniques and an insistence on the jump-cut for effect.
+The film is noteworthy for its invocation of silent film techniques and use of the jump-cut.
 De Palma followed this style with various small films for the NAACP and the Treasury Department.

-During the 1960s, De Palma began making a living producing documentary films, notably The Responsive Eye, a 1966 movie about The Responsive Eye op-art exhibit curated by William Seitz for MOMA in 1965.
+During the 1960s, De Palma began making a living producing documentaries, notably The Responsive Eye (1966), about The Responsive Eye op-art exhibit curated by William Seitz for MoMA in 1965.
 In an interview with Joseph Gelmis from 1969, De Palma described the film as "very good and very successful.
 It's distributed by Pathe Contemporary and makes lots of money.
 I shot it in four hours, with synched sound.
 I had two other guys shooting people's reactions to the paintings, and the paintings themselves."

 Dionysus in '69 (1969) was De Palma's other major documentary from this period.
-The film records the Performance Group's performance of Euripides' The Bacchae, starring, amongst others, De Palma regular William Finley.
+The film records the Performance Group's performance of Euripides's The Bacchae, starring, amongst others, De Palma regular William Finley.
 The play is noted for breaking traditional barriers between performers and audience.
 The film's most striking quality is its extensive use of the split-screen.
 De Palma recalls that he was "floored" by this performance upon first sight, and in 1973 recounts how he "began to try and figure out a way to capture it on film.
 I came up with the idea of split-screen, to be able to show the actual audience involvement, to trace the life of the audience and that of the play as they merge in and out of each other."